pitt-crc/user-manual/docs/faq.md

         For the complete list of pending reasons, the QoS walltime tiers, and the per-group resource caps, see [Job Limits & QoS](slurm/job-limits.md).

-### My interactive session never gets a compute node
+### My interactive session never gets a compute node { data-toc-label="Interactive session waiting" }

 !!! example ""
     === "The Symptom"